yunaranyancat/musubi/_posts/2019-09-15-OSCP_Review.md

 Some of you might find that using Metasploit would be rewarding, however that wasn't my case.

-12 hours passed and I have rooted all of the machines except for one machine, which was one of the highest points and I only got a normal user shell (low privilege).
+12 hours passed and I have rooted all of the machines except for one machine, which was one of the highest points machine and I only got a normal user shell (low privilege).
 Since I was very frustrated that my exploits didn't work + I'm so tired and sleepy (I only slept for 3 hours in total during my exam day **1 hour** during the midnight, **1 hour** during the early morning and another **1 hour** in the evening), I went into ~~rage~~ script kiddie mode.

 ![noob](/musubi/assets/oscp/noob.jpeg)